Welcome to Our Community Cares Camp in Richmond, Vermont!

 Follow this link to learn more about OCCC's accomplishments in 2017.

-Camp dates for 2018 will be July 9 to August 2, 2018.
-Camp will return to a 12:30 end time.
-Applications will only be available from CESU schools in 2018, Look for them starting in February, 2018.
+Camp dates for 2018 will be July 8 to August 1, 2019.
+Applications will only be available from CESU schools in 2019, Look for them starting in February, 2019.

-Check out this article from Elizabeth Morris on our blog.
-She started as an intern at OCCC and now is an aide to Congressman Welch!
+Check out this article from Max Eriksson on our blog.
+He started as an intern at OCCC and was surprised at what he learned

 Click below for a recent magazine article about OCCC!